Marine art: Maritime painting of the Dutch Golden Age

 The Dutch Republic relied on fishing and trade by sea for its exceptional wealth, had naval wars with Britain and other nations during the period, and was criss-crossed by rivers and canals.
-By 1650 95% of ships passing from the North Sea into the Baltic were Dutch.
-Pictures of sea battles told the stories of a Dutch navy at the peak of its glory, though today it is usually the "calms", or more tranquil scenes that are highly estimated.
+Pictures of sea battles told the stories of the Dutch States Navy at the peak of its glory, though today it is usually the "calms", or more tranquil scenes that are highly estimated.
 It is therefore no surprise that the genre of maritime painting was enormously popular in Dutch Golden Age painting, and taken to new heights in the period by Dutch artists.
 As with landscapes, the move from the artificial elevated view typical of earlier marine painting to a low viewpoint was a crucial step, made by the first great Dutch marine specialist Hendrick Cornelisz Vroom.

 More often than not, even small ships fly the Dutch tricolour, and many vessels can be identified as naval or one of the many other government ships.
 Many pictures included some land, with a beach or harbour viewpoint, or a view across an estuary.
 Other artists specialized in river scenes, from the small pictures of Salomon van Ruysdael with little boats and reed-banks to the large Italianate landscapes of Aelbert Cuyp, where the sun is usually setting over a wide river.
 The genre naturally shares much with landscape painting, and in developing the depiction of the sky the two went together; many landscape artists also painted beach and river scenes.
 Artists probably often had precise models of ships available to help them achieve accurate depictions.
 Artists included Jan Porcellis, Simon de Vlieger, Jan van de Cappelle, and Hendrick Dubbels.

 The prolific workshop of Willem van de Velde the Elder and his son was the leader of the later decades, tending, as at the beginning of the century, to make the ship the subject, but incorporating the advances of the tonal works of earlier decades where the emphasis had been on the sea and the weather.
 The Younger van de Velde was very strongly influenced by Simon de Vlieger, whose pupil he was.
 The Elder van de Velde had first visited England in the 1660s, but both father and son left Holland permanently for London in 1672, leaving the master of heavy seas, the German-born Ludolf Bakhuizen, as the leading artist in Amsterdam.
 Reinier Nooms, who had been a sailor and signed his works Zeeman ("seaman"), specialized in highly accurate battle scenes and ship portraits, with some interest also in effects of light and weather, and it was his style that was to be followed by many later specialized artists.
 Abraham Storck and Jan Abrahamsz Beerstraaten were other battle specialists.
 Nooms also painted several scenes of dockyard maintenance and repair operations, which are unusual and of historical interest.